About Code Red

 Founder and Executive Director

-Director of Publicity and Co-director of Partnerships
+Director of Publicity

 Shaye DiPasquale is a creative content creator, student journalist and self-described activist and advocate for human rights.
 Currently, she is completing a degree in Communications with a concentration in Mass Communication from Elizabethtown College, where she is also pursuing minors in Human Services and Women and Gender Studies.

 Director of Development and Co-director of campus relations

 Wawa is interested in the intersection of women’s rights, environmental justice, and food sovereignty, currently researching the gendered differences that occur in food aid obtainment.
 When she is not elbows deep inside the newest food policy article or studying, Wawa can be found transfixed by SZA’s newest album or scouring her college campus for the cheapest ice cream stand.

-Co-Director of Blog Communications
+Co-Director of Blog AND PRESS Communications

 Colleen Claire is a 17 year old writer from the Bay Area.
 Currently, Colleen is a writer for HerCulture and in the process of writing a book.
 She hopes to pursue a career in International Relations during college while traveling the world someday.

-Co-Director of Blog Communications
+Co-Director of BlOG AND PRESS Communications

-Saumya Bajaj is a vocal feminist and advocate for menstrual health since the 5th grade.
+Saumya Bajaj is a vocal feminist and has been an advocate for menstrual health since the 5th grade.
 She won the Young Author's Contest for her school and is currently writing a novel.
-Saumya is the president of her school's Girl Up Club and is a part of her school's chapter of the National Beta Society.
+Not only is she the president of her school's Girl Up club but she is also a part of her school's chapter of the National Beta Society.